 Examples include Dustin Poirer (UFC fighter) with 2.9 million followers who cost $1,500 for a post (see contract left & profile below).
 It took just 3 new clients from 2 million for a 100% ROI, or 0.0001% of Dustin's audience.
 Other influencers include Frank Mir and various other smaller cryptocurrency pages.

-Facebook ads are the backbone of many marketing campaigns but not Elisions.
-Various ads were tested but only proved effective at the bottom of the funnel.
-As the subscription was costly ($500) conversions from unaware audiences didn't happen.
+Various ads were tested and proved effective at all stages of the funnel.
+As the subscription was costly ($499) conversions from unaware audiences were rare.
 However, they were effective in retargeting.
 In particular, I used a Facebook pixel to target people who had already expressed interest by visiting our website.

 Press release audiences were low for the high cost ($500 average per article).
 Instead, they were used to give authenticity to the brand.
 Major announcements were always announced via press release including our rebrand from Lordsofcrypto to LOCglobal (see left).
 This rebrand was for a fresh feel but disguised as a rebrand for tax evasion reasons (something I knew would appeal to my opportunistic followers).
 Similar to the reaction of Jordan Belforts "Wolf of Wall Street" article in Forbes.